 The price of Swiss watches in Switzerland depends on the brand, model, and features.
 Swiss watches can range in price from 50 CHF into the thousands, with the average price being 739 CHF.

-Is Rolex cheaper in Swiss?
+Is Rolex cheaper in Switzerland?

 What is the best city to buy a watch in Switzerland?